JanFSchulte/ReNanoTools/README.md

 ```
 git clone https://github.com/JanFSchulte/ReNanoTools.git
 cd ReNanoTools
+git fetch
+git switch Run3
 ```

 The repository contains 3 types of files:

-* CMSSW python configuration files for NanoAOD production for Data and MC in the four running periods of the UL campaign
+* CMSSW python configuration files for NanoAOD production for Run 3 Data and Run 3 MC from the Winter22 campaign
-* .txt files containing a full list of all data and background samples that are needed for the dilepton + b-jets analysis (need to add signal samples)
+* a .txt containing a full list of all data and background samples that are needed (empty for now)
-* four python scripts to submit crab jobs for the Nano workflows in the four data taking periods, in a loop over all the samples in the corresponding text files
+* a python scripts to submit crab jobs for the Nano workflows for both data and MC for the samples in the .txt file